davidemecugni/CompilerMZ/README.md

 - Read :reader:
   - Read a number
   - Store the number in a variable
+  - Returns -1 if the input is not a number

 ## Inner workings :gear:
 To compile the .mz file, the steps made by the compiler are:
 - Tokenization :scissors:
   - reads the input file and creates a list of tokens according to the dialect chosen
   - transforms the chars present in the input file to tokens such as EXIT token
-  - checks for unclosed multiline comments
+  - checks for unclosed comments or strings
 - Parsing :deciduous_tree:
   - transforms the tokens list into a list of trees that represent the code
   - checks for syntax errors